 - Game nights once a week

-Traditions may be larger events such as holidaying together at the same beach house in summer, celebrating birthdays in your own private way or holding a special Easter Egg hunt every year.
+Traditions may be larger events such as holidaying together at the same beach house in summer, celebrating birthdays in your private way, or holding a special Easter Egg hunt every year.

 Be the mirror

-Children are mimics and will reflect the world around them including the attitudes and values as they are presented to them.
-To grow fine adults, we must be so ourselves and live the life within the code of ethics we expect our children to follow.
+Children are mimics and will reflect the world around them, including the attitudes and values as they are presented to them.
+To grow fine adults, we must be so ourselves and live life within the code of ethics we expect our children to follow.

 A fine example is showing empathy to others less fortunate and encouraging this in our children.